 WILDFIRE INSURANCE ALERT

 Myers, Widders, Gibson, Jones & Feingold, LLP is one of the leading firms in the state assisting homeowners with wildfire claims.
-Partner Dennis Neil Jones, named a California “Super Lawyer” in the field of insurance law ten of the last eleven years, has handled hundreds of claims arising out of wild fires, dating back to 2003.
+Partner Dennis Neil Jones, named a California “Super Lawyer” in the field of insurance law ten of the last 13 years, has handled hundreds of claims arising out of wild fires, dating back to 2003.
 This is a summary of the three most prevalent issues arising from wildfire damage to structures.

-I. MY DWELLING LIMIT IS INSUFFICIENT TO REBUILD MY HOME.
 Unfortunately, after a home or business burns down, owners are often shocked to learn their policy limit is insufficient to cover the full cost of rebuilding.
 This is a common problem that may or may not give rise to a claim against the insurance company, insurance broker or insurance agent.
 Property owners who paid an extra premium for guaranteed replacement cost or extended replacement cost coverage, underinsurance should not face this problem.
 But those who purchased an actual cash value or replacement cost policy will likely not recover the actual cost of repair from their insurer.
 Here are the most common property policies and what they cover:

 Actual Cash Value Policies.
 In cases of total loss, these policies generally cover the fair market value when the loss occurred or the policy limit, whichever is less.
 Insurance Code § 2051(b)(1).

 Replacement Cost Policies.
 These are intended to compensate the policyholder for the shortfall in coverage that results from rebuilding under a policy that pays only actual cash value.
 Fire Insurance Exchange v.
 Superior Court (2004) 116 Cal.App.4th 446, 462.
 These policies cover replacement cost, up to the limit.